Mor ho!

 Mor ho! is a Slovak patriotic poem from the Romantic era written by Samo Chalupka in 1864.
 It binds folklore inspirations and historicism together.

 Content

 The Roman Emperor (tsar) sets up camp in Pannonia on the border to Slovakia.
 The Slovaks send local heralds – brave young men - to the Emperor.
 They give him a peace offering of bread and salt from the old people's council.
-They warn him not to attack the Slovaks (because they had always been free of supremacy), and they tell him that the Slovaks are hospitable but they don't give up and fight hard.
+They warn him not to attack the Slovaks (because they had always been free of supremacy), and they tell him that the Slovaks are hospitable but they do not give up and fight hard.
 The emperor rejects the peace offering and replies that he comes to enslave the Slovaks.
-Then the Slovak young men start shouting Mor ho! and fight the Emperor with swords.
-In the fight the young men die with the good feeling that they didn't give up.
+Then the Slovak young men start shouting Mor ho!
+(Kill him!) and fight the Emperor with swords.
+In the fight the young men die with the good feeling that they did not give up.
 Afterwards the Emperor looks at the battlefield and is ashamed to be happy about the young men's defeat because so many of his soldiers died.